Some have argued, including myself, that the ancient prophets wrote symbolically, metaphorically, and not literally. But is that really the case?

 It is true that traditionally God and Christ have been predominantly associated with the male gender and masculine principle (a "He"), at least in the West.
-What we need to decide today is if that traditional interpretation, these symbols of the Divine, are still valid, and accurate, and if they point to truth in the present, or if we need a better interpretation of these symbols as a society, a culture, in Christianity, in our interspirituality, in the world today.
+What we need to decide today is if that traditional interpretation, these symbols of the Divine, are still valid, and accurate, and if they point to truth in the present, or if we need a better interpretation of these symbols as a society, a culture, in our interspirituality, in the world today.

 At times I feel like much religious terminology and symbolism has failed to bring unity to our modern culture and global society, and that we need new terms and symbols to point to these highest realities for which we yearn.
 New religious movements often emerge under such conditions (and there are tens of thousands of these movements in the world today).
-But I'm not sure that helps, but just further divides us, each believing they have "the truth.”
-Continue reading “Mapping The World’s Religious and Secular Symbols”
+But I'm not sure that helps, but just further divides us, each believing they have "the truth."

+The ideas we have about God are not God.
 Any idea, thought, or concept never was and never will be God.
 They may be helpful symbols that point to God, metaphors, analogies, allegories, images, but they are not God as God is.
-They will inevitably conflict with one another and are fallible, as every symbol eventually fails at actually being the thing it is supposed to represent.
+They will inevitably conflict with one another and be fallible, as every symbol eventually fails at actually being the thing it is supposed to represent.
 The symbol is never the thing-in-itself.